-January - March
+December - March

-- O Submit financial aid applications.
+- Start working on the FAFSA.
+The Free Application for Federal Student Aid (FAFSA) is the most important application to complete to find financial aid for college.
+You will need to create an account at studentaid.gov/fafsa and submit the form.
+It requires you to enter tax and income information. - Submit financial aid applications.
 Financing your education is an important part of making a final decision about which college you will attend.
 Submit applications for any financial aid program for which you might qualify - and be sure to submit the FAFSA!
-For more information on financial aid, attend a financial aid workshop in your area or visit cfwv.com. - O Visit campus.
+For more information on financial aid, attend a financial aid workshop in your area or visit cfwv.com. - Visit campus.
 If you haven't already, schedule official college visits for any colleges that are still on your "short list."
 Once signed up, make sure to meet with an admissions officer while you're on campus, and you may want to meet with faculty, students, and financial aid representatives as well.